FAForever/fa/.github/pull_request_template.md

 ## Description of the proposed changes
 <!-- A clear and concise description (or visuals) of what the changes imply.
-If it closes an issue, make sure to use closing keywords to automatically link the issue. -->
+If it closes an issue, make sure to link the issue by using "(Closes/Fixes/Resolves) #(Issue Number)" in your pull request. -->

 ## Testing done on the proposed changes